singnet/das-query-engine/docs/DAS-Overview.md

-Components in the DAS architecture are designed to provide the same [data manipulation API](https://singnet.github.io/das-query-engine/api/das/) regardeless of whether it's being used locally or remotelly or, in the case of a local DAS, whether DB persistence is being used or not.
+Components in the DAS architecture are designed to provide the same [data manipulation API](https://singnet.github.io/das-query-engine/api/das/) regardless of whether it's being used locally or remotely or, in the case of a local DAS, whether DB persistence is being used or not.

-Part of this API is delagated to __Traverse Engine__, which interacts with the Query Engine and the Cache to provide means to the user to traverse the Atomspace hypergraph.
-Operations like finding the links pointing from/to a given atom or finding atoms in the surounding neighboorhood are performed by this engine, which controls the pre-fetching of the surrounding atoms when a remote DAS is being used, in such a way that following links can be done quickly.
+Part of this API is delegated to __Traverse Engine__, which interacts with the Query Engine and the Cache to provide means to the user to traverse the Atomspace hypergraph.
+Operations like finding the links pointing from/to a given atom or finding atoms in the surrounding neighborhood are performed by this engine, which controls the pre-fetching of the surrounding atoms when a remote DAS is being used, in such a way that following links can be done quickly.